HomeDev GuideRecipesAPI Reference

 Understand Blob properties in Optimizely CMS 13.
 Learn to manage unique identifiers for content items and ensure data integrity.

-This topic describes the attributes of the Blob property type, which stores binary large object (BLOB) data, such as files, images, or serialized content that does not fit into standard scalar types.
+The Blob property type stores binary large object (BLOB) data, such as files, images, or serialized content that does not fit into standard scalar types.
+Use it when a content type requires binary data storage beyond standard text or number fields.
 The following image shows a Blob property type example.

 The Blob property renders a field in the All Properties edit view where you can enter a Blob value.